-The permittee shall take corrective actions if self-inspections required by this permit identify a need for corrective actions, a facility fails to perform satisfactorily, or a facility creates nuisance conditions.
+The permittee shall take corrective actions if self-inspections required by this permit identify a need for corrective actions, or if the facility is determined by the division to be operating out of compliance with this permit.

 Corrective actions shall include, but not be limited to: maintenance, modifications, or additions to existing control measures, the construction of additional or replacement treatment or disposal facilities, or implementation of new BMPs.
 Corrective actions shall be completed as soon as possible considering adverse weather and site conditions. - [40 CFR 122.44(k); 15A NCAC 02H .0143(a)(25)]